rhk7913/archlinux.github.io/index.md

 ## Mount the file system

+Reference for explanation of mounting's purpose: https://man.archlinux.org/man/mount.8.en

-Mounting allows the .iso file to access its contents as if it was on a physical medium and then inserted into the optical drive.
+Mounting the .iso file allows access as if the file was on a physical device.

 The following command will mount the .iso file:
 ```
 mount /dev/sda2 /mnt
 ```